Located about an hour’s drive from downtown Vancouver, Coquitlam‘s Minnekhada Regional Park is a large park with hiking trails and marshland.

 Minnekhada Park Video

 To give you an idea of what to expect at the park, check out the following video.
-It was taken in early December.
-As you’ll see, it’s a pretty place any time of the year, including in winter.
+It was taken in early December, 2020.
+As you can see, it’s a pretty place any time of the year, including in winter.
 Most of the trees are evergreens, so the trees don’t lose their leaves.